 - Geen A-la-Carte en Aanschuifonderwijs

 - Geen Honours Class

 - Basic knowledge of solid state physics

-- For Part b of this course, the completion of the master's course Detection of Light part a is required.
+- For Part b of this course, successful completion of the Astronomy master's course Detection of Light part a is required.

-Part b will expand this course to cover recent detector technologies, such as:
+Part b will expand this course to cover the following recent detector technologies: